Kasun1Don/portfolio/README.md

 Significant changes were made to the Interests mobile section to enhance the experience on a tablet viewport and then for a desktop viewport.
 Hence, all viewports are shown above.

 The interests section is quite simple with visual representations of my interests.
-Since there isn't much text I wanted to makesure the details in the images are visible through sizing.
+Since there isn't much text I wanted to make sure the details in the images are visible through sizing.
 Showing more images in a lower view height, the user doesn't have the friction of scrolling as much.
 Thus, I decided to make the images gallery wider as screen width grows, naturally reducing the view height of the section.

 <img src="./docs/contact.png" width="300"> &nbsp;

-I decided the contact section should have calls to action using buttons and the button heirarchy should be from least to most important professional link.
+I decided the contact section should have calls to action using buttons and the button hierarchy should be from least to most important professional link.
 This section is optimized for mobile and will scale well for tablet and desktop devices as the buttons grow in size.

 The footer will bea very thin section at the bottom of the website and consistent across all pages because it doesn't add much value to a portfolio website.